Severn Beach

 Severn Beach is a village on the Severn Estuary in South Gloucestershire, England.
 The eastern portal of the Severn Tunnel is on the outskirts of the village.
-The Severn footpath – on the sea wall – is part of the Severn Way that leads from Gloucester, Slimbridge and the Second Severn Crossing.
+The Severn footpath – on the sea wall – is part of the Severn Way, a 224-mile footpath that leads from Gloucester, Slimbridge and the Second Severn Crossing.
 Extensive sea defences have been constructed and this provides a popular walkway along its length.
 Originally, the Severn Way finished at Severn Beach, but it has been extended to Bristol.

 The village is part of the Thornbury and Yate parliamentary constituency and is represented by the Liberal Democrat MP, Claire Young.